 NeuroMD uses neuromuscular electrical stimulation (NMES), whereas TENS uses transcutaneous electrical nerve stimulation.
 Both target different nerves.
 TENS targets the sensory nerves and works by blocking the pain signals to the brain.

 NeuroMD claims it can target hard to get to muscles that contribute to lower back pain.
 These muscles are difficult to reach using physiotherapy or other methods.
 The stimulation strengthens the muscles, lessens the pain, and helps to prevent re-injury.

 What have my Results Been?

 I hurt my back on labor day of this year.
 I had been doing a bunch of work around the house the day before, and my back was stiff.
 The next day we took the kids paddle-boarding.
 My favorite paddleboard is made of fiberglass and weighs a ton.
 I got it, and my wife’s kayak down from the storage rack and secured it to the truck rack by myself.
 That was my first mistake.

 We drove to the Tualatin river, and I unloaded everything and dragged it all down to the boat ramp.
 Drifting down the river with the current was fine.
 I was towing a couple of kids behind me on an inflatable toy.
 Coming back up, pulling the kids against the current was the straw that broke the camel’s back.

 Something felt quite wrong with my back.
 I iced it and went to bed with a few ibuprofen.
 The next day the pain was worse, and it continued that way for a solid 2.5 weeks before easing up.
-I went to the chiropractor, had a massage, and started acupuncture.
+I went to the chiropractor, and the physical therapist had a massage and started acupuncture.
 All of this helped, but the relief came slowly.